 Airport Transportation to Universal Orlando

 There is no free transportation between Orlando’s airports and Universal Orlando.
-However, guests who have purchased a Universal Vacation Package can use Universal’s SuperStar Shuttle.
+Guests who have purchased a Universal Vacation Package can use Universal’s SuperStar Shuttle.
 This service is not free, but it is convenient.
 Further details on Universal’s SuperStar Shuttle is available here.

-Alternatively, for guests who do not wish to hire a car, there are several other shuttles/limo services you can book in advance.
+If you are not on a Universal vacation Package and do not wish to hire a car, there are several alternative shuttles/limo services you can book in advance.
 However, Taxis are the obvious choice for most guests.
 Expect to pay $50 between Orlando International & Universal Hotels.
 Children 5 and under need a child car seat when in Florida and you might wait longer for a taxi if you need this.

 Getting to Universal Orlando from Walt Disney World

 Disney World & Universal do not run transport to each other’s parks.
-However; it is not difficult to get between Universal and Disney.
+However, it is not difficult to get between Universal and Disney.
 Your options depend on how many of you there are.
-The easiest option is to get a taxi from outside your hotel.
+The easiest, but not the cheapest option is to get a taxi from outside your hotel.
 Expect to pay $50-$60 each way.

 Perhaps not quite as easy but cheaper is catching an Uber or Lyft.
 Uber & Lyft are both cashless taxi services.
 You order your taxi from an App, and your payment is taken from a pre-registered card.
 We have used these services several times, and they do represent good value.